 Customization

 Sublime Text comes with a core set of rich features such as key bindings, indentation preferences, spell checks, multi-select, and file patterns.
-The highlight for Sublime Text is the ability to extend the current functionality with a thing called Packages.
+The highlight of Sublime Text is the ability to extend the current functionality with a thing called Packages.

 How to set up Sublime Text for Python development